 Broadcast: October 27, 2004

-“The Barrier” won a gold medal from the New York Radio Festivals in 2005.
+“The Barrier” garnered a gold medal at the New York Radio Festivals in 2005.

 In the summer of 2002, Israel began erecting a barrier to seal off the occupied Palestinian territories.
 The move followed a series of Palestinian suicide bombings in Israel.
 The 700-kilometre structure is due to be completed by late 2005.
 Israel calls it a security fence.
 Palestinians call it The Wall.